ianrenton/ianrenton.com/blog/_posts/2025-03-14-christchurch-pota-rove-eight-parks-in-eight-hours.md

 ## 1550-1615: Christchurch Quay

 The home straight was here at last.
-The path up to Two Riversmeet Leisure centre dumped me back in the centre of town, from where it was a short&mdash;and very familiar&mdash;walk down to [GB-2461 Christchurch Quay](https://pota.app/#/park/GB-2461).
+The path up to Two Riversmeet leisure centre dumped me back in the centre of town, from where it was a short&mdash;and very familiar&mdash;walk down to [GB-2461 Christchurch Quay](https://pota.app/#/park/GB-2461).
 From Castle Street, the path starts past the old ruins&mdash;I climbed these steps up to the top every time, as a child.

 And I climbed them again today, for old time's sake.